Fahani/webrobocomp.github.io/gsoc/2005/kripasandhu-sarkar/page3.md

 ## Design changes, learning resources, and overall learning experiences:

-In the next blog I’ll add the different sources I used to design and implement the above tasks and the things I learnt in this process.
+In the next blog Iâ€™ll add the different sources I used to design and implement the above tasks and the things I learnt in this process.

 * * *